Technology Sector Update for 12/02/2019: ASPU,RESN,DELL

 (+) Resonant (RESN) climbed almost 1% after the mobile components company Monday named Dylan Kelly as its new chief operating officer, effective immediately.
 Kelly joins Resonant from Peregrine Semiconductor, where he was served as president and the chief of operations for the chipmaker.

 (-) Dell Technologies (DELL) dropped nearly 1%, giving back an early gain.
 The IT products and services company Monday said it has selected Jeff Clarke to be its new chief operating officer.
-He succeeds Marius Haas, who is retiring at the end of Dell's fiscal year on Jan.
+Separately, Chief Commercial Officer Marius Haas is retiring at the end of Dell's fiscal year on Jan.
 31.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.